tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 Protection of endpoint identities:
 : The server's identity (certificate) should be protected against passive attackers.
-The client's identity should be protected against both passive and active attackers.
+The client's identity (certificate) should be protected against both passive and active attackers.
+This property does not hold for cipher suites without confidentiality.
 {:br}

 Informally, the signature-based modes of TLS 1.3 provide for the